abmpicoli/rimworld_list_everything_fork/README.md

 List all sort of "things" on the map with various filters.

+The main difference from Uuuggggh's version is that I have added criteria for ordering and limiting query results.

 **3.0 Important change: the lists are no longer sorted in any way, unless you explicitly add a order clause: Look for "Order and limits" in this text.
 This means the original natural ordering by distance to Search Spot no longer work 'out of the box' since it is now a query option.**